HTML Web SQL Retrieve

 Example 1 — SELECT All Rows

-Fetch every user and log their names.
+Fetch every user in the users table and log their names.

 js